awsdocs/amazon-connect-admin-guide/doc_source/phone-number-requirements.md

-# Region requirements for phone numbers<a name="phone-number-requirements"></a>
+# Region requirements for ordering and porting phone numbers<a name="phone-number-requirements"></a>

-Country regulations often require a local office address and specific identification documents to purchase and own a phone number\.
+Country or region regulations often require a local office address and specific identification documents to purchase and own a phone number\.
 The address that you provide can be the business or personal address where the phone numbers are used\.

-Following is a list of ID Requirements by country\.
+Following is a list of ID Requirements by country or region\.
 When you [request an international number](special-request.md), we'll work with you to submit your documents\.

+**Note**
+After your numbers are ordered or ported, the exact number of requested phone numbers appear in your Amazon Connect console for you to claim\.
+You won't have access to all available numbers in that country\.

 ## Argentina \(AR\)<a name="argentina-regulations"></a>